Darren C. Treadway, State University of New York at Buffalo, Buffalo, New York, USA

 Copyright © Emerald Group Publishing Limited

 Bullying in the workplace has become all too common.
-As many as half of all employees in the USA have witnessed bullying at their place of employment (Lutgen-Sandvik et al., 2007) and 35 percent of these employees have been the target of bullying in the workplace (Workplace Bullying Institute, 2007).
+As many as half of all employees in the USA have witnessed bullying at their place of employment (Lutgen-Sandvik et al., 2007) and 35% of these employees have been the target of bullying in the workplace (Workplace Bullying Institute, 2007).
 The majority of academic research on bullying in the workplace has rightfully focused on the victims of such bullying and has demonstrated that victims often experienced reduced job satisfaction (Hoel and Cooper, 2000;Quine, 1999) and increased turnover (Hoel et al., 2003).
 While this research is critically important for understanding the personal and organizational impact of bullying in the workplace, it does not address the identification of characteristics and conditions that allow bullying to perpetuate.

 The prevalence of workplace bullying offers an interesting paradox, in that bullying is an anti-social behavior for which companies and employees share disdain, yet bullying behavior appears to be pervasive in the workplace.
 Despite programs designed to reduce bullying in the workplace, incidents of bullying appear to affect a majority of employees (Workplace Bullying Institute, 2007).
 Thus, it remains unanswered why these destructive behaviors persist and why companies are unsuccessful in ridding themselves of their employees who bully.